On this page

 Procedure to update the Vietnam establishment list

-Establishments wishing to be added to Vietnam's list must be in compliance with Canadian regulations and be licensed under the Safe Food for Canadians Regulations (SFCR) for the required activity and appear on the list of Canadian fish and seafood establishments approved for export.
+Establishments wishing to be added to Vietnam's list must be in compliance with Canadian regulations and be licensed under the Safe Food for Canadians Regulations (SFCR) for a relevant activity and appear on the list of Canadian fish and seafood establishments approved for export.
 Contact your local CFIA office if your establishment is not on this list.

 To request inclusion to Vietnam's list, submit the following information to your local CFIA office: